sarah-hourihan/sarah-hourihan.github.io/_posts/2023-12-28-millionaire-next-door.md

 - Financially independent people are happier than those in their same income/age cohort who are not financially secure.
 - The higher one’s net worth, the better one is at minimizing realized income.
     - Minimize tax by investing heavily in tax-free municiples, tax-sheltered real estate, and stocks with unrealized gains.
-    - Average American pays 12.9% of annual realized income in federal income tax.
-Mr. Perot, a billionaire, only paid 8.5% of his income for tax.

 ## Time, Energy, and Money